Introduction

 Controlling devices referred to as Communicator

-SmartGridready establishes a abstract common framework to enable interoperability between system components, allowing Communicator devices to communicate with Product devices in a unified manner, independent of the Product suppliers and their proprietary communication interfaces.
+SmartGridready establishes an abstract common framework to enable interoperability between system components, allowing Communicator devices to communicate with Product devices in a unified manner, independent of the Product suppliers and their proprietary communication interfaces.

 Interoperability is achieved by Functional Profile definitions and External Interface Definition (EID) files in XML that build the core of the SmartGridready specification.
 The External Interface Definition files define a set of Functional Profiles exposed by a specific Product and the rules to adapt the communication from the generic SmartGridready interface to the proprietary Product interface.